 Acute Mountain Sickness (AMS), High Altitude Pulmonary Oedema (HAPE) and High Altitude Cerebral Oedema (HACE) are three closely related conditions, resulting from the body not adapting quickly enough to low oxygen levels at high altitude.

 At TrExMed we can advise on various practical ways of reducing the risk and how to manage these problems.
-We can also prescribe slow-release acetazolamide (Diamox SR) to both prevent and treat Acute Mountain Sickness, and dexamethasone to use in an emergency for HACE.
+We can also prescribe acetazolamide (Diamox) to both prevent and treat Acute Mountain Sickness, and dexamethasone to use in an emergency for HACE.

 Some people suffer more than others with symptoms of jet lag.
 There are several, evidence-based methods of reducing these symptoms, by helping the body's clocks to speed up, or slow down to adjust to a new time zone.
 These include a combination of behavioural measures (light seeking and avoidance at specific times, food and exercise timing etc) and timed drug therapy with Bio-Melatonin.